adam-p/yesterday-i-learned/random.md

 1. The feeling of suddenly not knowing yourself is called [depersonalisation](http://en.wikipedia.org/wiki/Depersonalization).
 It is the most common psychological disorder after anxiety and depression.
 1. "Sitrep" stands for "situation report".
 1. "Bespoke" means "custom made".
+1. "Inner-platform effect" refers to software becoming so flexible that its structure becomes its parent programming language/platform.
+1. All Debian release version names since 1997 are based on Toy Story characters.
+Bruce Perens was working on both projects at the same time.
+1. Kombucha is fermented tea.
+Although kombucha is claimed to have several beneficial effects on health, the claims are not supported by scientific evidence.

 [ansible]: https://galaxy.ansible.com/intro
 [autos]: https://ca.autos.yahoo.com/news/the-car-colours-bird-droppings-love-most-143754680.html